awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

   If you're using Office through one of the WorkSpaces public bundles, the IP address for Microsoft KMS for Office activation varies\.
 To determine that IP address, find the IP address for the management interface of the WorkSpace, and then replace the last two octets with `64.250`\.
 For example, if the IP address of the management interface is 192\.168\.3\.5, the IP address for Microsoft KMS Office activation is 192\.168\.64\.250\.
 + Outbound TCP to IP address 127\.0\.0\.2 for WSP WorkSpaces when the WorkSpace host is configured to use a proxy server\.

-Under normal circumstances, the Amazon WorkSpaces service configures these ports for your WorkSpaces\.
+Under normal circumstances, the Workspaces service configures these ports for your WorkSpaces\.
 If any security or firewall software is installed on a WorkSpace that blocks any of these ports, the WorkSpace may not function correctly or may be unreachable\.

 ### Primary Interface Ports<a name="primary_ports"></a>